Tel Lachish: Garfinkel expedition (2013)

-Digs since 2017

 The Korean Lachish Excavation Team led by Hong Soon-hwa, reported that they had "uncovered a wide range of 10th century BCE items, from houses with earthenware items and cooking stoves, to animal bones, olive seeds, spearheads, fortress walls and other objects" on July 5, 2017.

 Since 2017, the Austro-Israeli excavation is exploring the Middle and Late Bronze Age strata at the site.
 The project is conducted a joint project of Hebrew University and the Institute for Oriental and European Archaeology of the Austrian Academy of Sciences and is co-directed by Felix Höflmayer and Katharina Streit.
 The project is funded by the Austrian Science Fund.

 In 2018 a pottery sherd, dated to the 15th century BCE, was found with alphabetic text.
 This fills a gap in the development history of alphabetic writing.
 In 2019 a hieratic ostracon was found, dated to the time of the Egyptian 18th Dynasty.
 It is described by the excavators as a name list with allocated provisions in Canaanite.